markrad/CertServer/README.md

     "commonName": "required common name",
-    "validFrom": "required date from in format yyyy/dd/dd", "validTo": "required date to in format yyyy/dd/dd", "signer": "id of certificate to sign this certificate" }
+    "validFrom": "required date from in format yyyy/dd/dd", "validTo": "required date to in format yyyy/dd/dd", "signer": "id of certificate to sign this certificate", "password": "password for signer's key if required" }

 ```